 If you are or have been a teacher, you may be asked to write a recommendation letter in support of a former student's application for a college scholarship.
 The letter you write will need to provide information about your experience with the applicant in an academic setting and your opinion of his or her potential for success in a higher education setting.

-Recommendation for a Personal Contact
+Sample Scholarship Recommendation From a Personal Friend

 Scholarship applicants sometimes ask friends, relatives, neighbors and other people they have personal relationships with the right letters on their behalf.
 If you've been asked to write this type of letter, you'll need to describe the nature and length of your relationship with the applicant and provide information about his or her character as it relates to the scholarship program.